 Paragraphe

-There are different types of facepieces (half mask, full face mask, mouthpiece, hood, helmet, etc.) and different types of filters (gas filters, particle filters, combined filters).
+There are different types of facepieces (half-mask, full-mask, mouthpiece, balaclava, helmet, etc.) and different types of filters (gas filters, particulate filters, combined filters).

 Image